waymarkedtrails/waymarked-trails-site/django/helppages/cycling_about.en.rst

 .. subpage:: rendering/hierarchies Relation Hierarchies

 The map also supports nested relations, i.e. relations that contain relations themselves.
-At the moment there are two main uses for such relation hierarchies: they are either used to split up very long routes (e.g. E1_) or they are used to avoid duplicated work where two routes go along the same way (see, for example, the Swiss `Via Francigena`_ which is part of the European `Via Romea Francigena`_).
+At the moment there are two main uses for such relation hierarchies: they are either used to split up very long routes (e.g. E1_) or they are used to avoid duplicated work where several routes follow the same way.
+See, for example, the Swiss `Via Francigena`_ which is part of the European `Via Romea Francigena`_.
 In the first case the sub-relations are not complete routes themselves and should therefore not be shown on a map.

 How exactly a subrelation is treated by the renderer depends on the network tag: